Table of Contents

 - The same compliance listed under UTemp Billing Fee

-- Processing vendor invoices and timesheets
+- Processing vendor invoices and time tracking

 Before the temporary employee starts working, you should: